hzeller/bant/README.md

 Right now, these just report with the exit code of `dwyu`, that changes are needed.
 Nice-to-have would be an integration that sends actionable diffs right into
 PR comments.
 And in general a nicer action integration.
 PRs welcome.

+### Slow filesystem OS prewarm

+If you work on a slow network filesystem or operate on some cold storage in a CI, it might take some time for bant to follow directories in globbing patterns.
+It might be beneficial to pre-warm the OS filesystem cache with accesses `bant` remembers from last time it ran.
+If a `~/.cache/bant/` directory exists, bant will make use it for this purpose (if you're on a fast SSD, no need for it).

 ### Synopsis

 ```